rweigel/phys305/flux.md

 In this section, we consider computing the flux of particles through an open line (a line that does not form a closed loop) and then the flux of particles into or out of a region bounded by a closed loop.

-%The primary result is that if particles are emitted  from a point with constant velocity and uniformily in all directions,
+%The primary result is that if particles are emitted  from a point with constant velocity and uniformly in all directions,

 ### Through an Open Line